Adam Rutherford: Career

 Rutherford published a book on the topic of the creation of life.
 The United Kingdom printing has been called "two books in one", since Creation: The Origin of Life and Creation: The Future of Life are printed back-to-back so that one can read the book from either end.
 Among its topics, the first part of the book argues in support of the theory, first proposed by Thomas Gold, that life emerged not in primordial warm ponds, but in extremophile conditions in the deep ocean, while the second part discusses synthetic biology – the use of genetic modification to create new organisms.
 In the U.S., this book is published in a more conventional format with the title Creation: How Science Is Reinventing Life Itself.
 He was also one of the authors whose works are included in the compilation The Atheist's Guide to Christmas.

 Rutherford was the Podcast Editor and the audio-video editor for the journal Nature until 2013, being responsible for all the publication's published audio, video, and podcasts.
 He also published audio interviews with notable personalities, including Paul Bettany on his role playing Charles Darwin in the movie Creation, and David Attenborough in his documentary Charles Darwin and the Tree of Life.
-He wrote editorials on other diverse topics ranging from the overlap of Art and Science to reviews of science-themed movies.
+He wrote editorials on diverse other topics, ranging from the overlap of art and science to reviews of science-themed movies.

 Rutherford is a frequent contributor to The Guardian, writing primarily on science topics.
 He wrote a blog series covering his thoughts and analysis while re-reading Charles Darwin's On the Origin of Species, and has written articles supporting the teaching of evolution in schools, and criticizing the teaching of creationism as science.

 He also writes on religion, notably a 10-part series on his experience participating in the Alpha course, and on New Age themes and alternative medicine, including a review critical of Rupert Sheldrake's A New Science of Life, and criticism of the lack of controls on advertising claims for homeopathy.

 As a guest writer, he published an article in Wired on the possibility of using DNA for information storage.

 Rutherford has returned to University College London, where he is an honorary senior research associate in the division of biosciences and teaches courses on genetics and communications.